XMU-Kuangnan-Fang-Team/GENetLib/docs/source/main functions/plot_rawdata.rst

      - float, a numerical value giving the amount by which plotting text and symbols should be magnified relative to the default.
    * - **show_legend**
      - bool, whether to show the legend of the plot.
 When you plot many sequnces, it is recommended to set the option to False.
+   * - **title**
+     - str, specifies the title of the plot.
+If set to a string, the plot will have that title; if None, no title is displayed.
+   * - **grid**
+     - bool, a boolean for displaying grid lines.
+Set to True to show them, aiding in data value estimation.
+   * - **figsize**
+     - tuple, a tuple defining the figure's width and height in inches.
+Adjust these values to change the figure's size.

 Value